-A: An organization that holds shares of Intermex's common stock for a beneficial owner will have the discretion to vote on routine proposals, such as Proposal Two, if it has not received voting instructions from the beneficial owner at least ten days prior to the 2023 Annual Meeting.
-A broker non-vote occurs when a broker, bank or other intermediary that is otherwise counted as present or represented by proxy does not receive voting instructions from the beneficial owner and does not have the discretion to vote the shares.
-A broker non-vote will be counted for purposes of calculating whether a quorum is present at the 2023 Annual Meeting, but will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to a particular proposal as to which that broker non-vote occurs.
-Thus, a broker non-vote will impact our ability to obtain a quorum for the 2023 Annual Meeting but will not otherwise affect the outcome of the votes on Proposal One, Proposal Two, Proposal Three or Proposal Four.
+A: An organization that holds shares of Intermex's common stock for a beneficial owner will have the discretion to vote on routine proposals, such as Proposal Two, if it has not received voting instructions from the beneficial owner at least ten days prior to the 2024 Annual Meeting.
+A broker non-vote occurs when a broker, bank or other intermediary that is otherwise counted as present or represented by proxy does not receive voting instructions from the beneficial owner and does not have the discretion to vote the shares because it is a non-routine proposal.
+A broker non-vote will be counted for purposes of calculating whether a quorum is present at the 2024 Annual Meeting, but will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to a particular proposal as to which that broker non-vote occurs.
+Thus, a broker non-vote will count toward the existence of a quorum for the 2024 Annual Meeting but will not otherwise affect the outcome of the votes on Proposal One or Proposal Three.